Glenshire Devonshire

 IF YOUR HOMEOWNER INSURANCE IS CANCELLED OR NOT RENEWED PLEASE CONTACT THE CALIFORNIA DEPARTMENT OF INSURANCE 1-800-927-HELP(4357).
 VERY HELPFUL INFORMATION ON DEPT OF INSURANCE SITE: Top 10 Tips on Finding Residential Insurance

-Buckhorn Ridge – Cambridge Estates – Elkhorn Ridge – Glenshire Devonshire – Kent Drive – SF Flycasters – Sierra Bluffs – The Meadows
+Buckhorn Ridge – Cambridge Estates – Elkhorn Ridge – Glenshire Devonshire – Kent Drive – Royal Crest Extension – SF Flycasters – Sierra Bluffs – The Meadows

-Starting July 1, 2019, California requires all garage do0r openers in residential applications be equipped with battery backup click here for California SB 969 FAQs
+Starting July 1, 2019, California requires all garage door openers in residential applications to be equipped with battery backup click here for California SB 969 FAQs

 Glenshire Devonshire Residents Association became a Firewise® USA site in October of 2018.